6 rue Belgrand,

-The building has a circular shape and a nice design inside and outside with Art Nouveau style frescoes.
-The projection booth had a bow window at the ground level under the balcony.
+The building has a circular shape and a nice design inside and outside with Art Nouveau style frescos.
+Seating was provided in orchestra and two balcony levels.
+The projection booth had a bow window at the ground level under the 1st balcony.

 As a neighbourhood cinema, it was run from 1928 by the Gaumont France chain, who altered the auditorium and the facade through the years.

 In the 1970’s the Gambetta was triplexed, one 500 seat screen replacing the first balcony.
 The second balcony became the projection booth and two smallest theatres were on the ground floor.
 Around 1980, a former store in the next-door building was converted to two more screens.

 The cinema was run by an independant chain in the 1990’s and the 500 seat screen was improved with a wider screen and a new sound system.